-- the 1-for-10 reverse stock split of our common stock effected on August 7, 2018; - no exercise by the underwriters of their over-allotment option to purchase up to 499,950 additional shares of common stock from us; - the conversion of all outstanding shares of our preferred stock into an aggregate of 7,039,155 shares of our common stock; - the repayment of a \$1.5 million convertible promissory note issued in June 2016, or the June 2016 Note, held by a related party, Vaccinex (Rochester), L.L.C., or Vaccinex LLC, which is majority owned and controlled by Dr. Maurice Zauderer, our President, Chief Executive Officer and a member of our board of directors, and accrued interest and the write-off of the related embedded derivative liability; and - the filing of our amended and restated certificate of incorporation and the adoption of our amended and restated bylaws, which will occur in connection with the completion of this offering.
+- a 1-for-10 reverse stock split of our common stock to be effected prior to the effective date of the registration statement of which this prospectus is a part; - no exercise by the underwriters of their over-allotment option to purchase up to 499,950 additional shares of common stock from us; - the conversion of all outstanding shares of our preferred stock into an aggregate of 7,039,155 shares of our common stock; - the repayment of a \$1.5 million convertible promissory note issued in June 2016, or the June 2016 Note, held by a related party, Vaccinex (Rochester), L.L.C., or Vaccinex LLC, which is majority owned and controlled by Dr. Maurice Zauderer, our President, Chief Executive Officer and a member of our board of directors, and accrued interest and the write-off of the related embedded derivative liability; and - the filing of our amended and restated certificate of incorporation and the adoption of our amended and restated bylaws, which will occur in connection with the completion of this offering.